barunik/tvPersistence.jl/README.md

     )
 ```

-We use realized volatility of Agilent stock as our data series to calculate the threshold (the complete code can be found in [Open my file](./SED_threshold_example.ipynb)).
+We use realized volatility of Agilent stock as our data series to calculate the threshold (the complete code can be found in [This notebook](./SED_threshold_example.ipynb)).
 First, import necessary packages:

 ```julia
 using Distributed